impargo/nodejs-api-example/README.md

 - `loadingUnits`: Creating an order with two stops and additional two loading units to be picked up in the first stop and dropped in the second stop.
 - `customOrderFields`: Create an order with two stops and additional custom order fields.
 - `listOpenOrders`: Lists all order with the status "OPEN".
+- `listVehicles`: List all vehicles.
+- `listCustomers`: List all customers.